Kalan-Lab/codoff/README.md

 ### 3. Monte Carlo Simulation

-**As of v1.2.3, codoff uses sequential sampling by default**, which better preserves the spatial structure of the genome.
+**As of v1.2.3, codoff uses sequential contiguous-window sampling**, which better preserves the spatial structure of the genome.

-#### Default: Sequential Sampling
+#### Sequential Contiguous-Window Sampling
-The default sequential sampling method has two variants depending on data availability:

-**When region coordinates are available** (e.g., using `-f` with GenBank files containing genomic coordinates, or using `-s/-a/-b` coordinate mode):

 For each of N simulations (default: 10,000, configurable with `--num-sims`):
 1. Randomly select a scaffold from those large enough to contain the focal region size